 The Board is responsible for formulating, reviewing and approving the Group’s strategy, budgets and corporate actions.
 The Board is also responsible for ensuring a healthy corporate culture.
 The Board currently comprises two Executive Directors and two Non-Executive Directors.

 The Non-Executive Directors are:

 The Non-Executive Directors have a strong compliance background and are considered to be independent.
 All Directors are required to stand for re-election at least once in every three years.

 All members of the Board are equally responsible for the management and proper stewardship of the Group.
 The Non-Executive Directors are independent of management and free from any business or other relationship with the Company or Group and are thus able to bring independent judgement to issues brought before the Board.

 The Board meets at least ten times per year and more frequently where necessary to approve specific decisions.
 In the year under review the Board met 15 times with no apologies for absence being recorded.
 Directors are free to take independent professional advice as they consider appropriate at the Company’s expense.

 The Board has established two Committees with clearly defined terms of reference and detailed below are the members of the Committees and their duties and responsibilities

 The Audit Committee

-The audit committee is comprised of the Chairman and the non-executive directors and determines the terms of engagement of the Company’s auditors and will determine, in consultation with the auditors, the scope of the audit.
-The Audit Committee receives and reviews reports from management and the Company’s auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
-The Audit Committee has unrestricted access to the Company’s auditors and is chaired by Oliver Cooke, the Company’s Chairman.
+The Committee approves the appointment and determines the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
+The Audit Committee has unrestricted access to the Company’s auditors.

 The Remuneration Committee